lindenb/jvarkit/docs/CoverageServer.md

   * -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --small-length
+      show reads if the region has a length <= 'x'.
+      Default: 100
     --version
       print version and exit
     --width